(425) 202-6277

 I earned my Juris Doctor degree with honors from the University of Washington School of Law and served on the Washington Law Review as a Symposium and Articles Editor.
 While attending law school, I also earned a Graduate Certificate from the University of Washington’s Women Studies Program.
 (At that time, they did not offer graduate degrees in what is now known as the Department of Gender, Women & Sexuality Studies.)
 I also hold Bachelor of Arts degrees in English Literature (Honors) and Women’s Studies from the University of California Santa Cruz.

-In addition to many dispute resolution courses while in law school, I have subsequently completed training by both the King County and Snohomish County Dispute Resolution Centers in Mediation and Advanced Mediation, respectively.
+In addition to many dispute resolution courses while in law school, I have subsequently completed training by the King County, Thurston County, and Snohomish County Dispute Resolution Centers in Mediation and Advanced Mediation.
+I am also an active volunteer with a dispute resolutions center.

-I have decades of experience working with people with disabilities, but to ensure that I am familiar with issues and accessibility tools that are critical to people with disabilities, I have been tested and certified as a Professional in Accessibility Core Competencies by the International Association of Accessibility Professionals (IAAP).
+I have decades of experience working with people with disabilities, but to ensure that I am familiar with issues and accessibility tools that are critical to people with disabilities, I have held certification as a Professional in Accessibility Core Competencies and am a member of the International Association of Accessibility Professionals (IAAP).

 To ensure competency and respect for persons who have experienced trauma, as well as effective interviewing and representation, I have been trained in trauma-informed practices and adverse childhood experiences.
 I am also certified in Forensic Experiential Trauma Interviewing (FETI) within Sexual Assault Investigations.